babylonchain/btc-staker/README.md

 #### BTC Wallet configuration

 **Notes:**
-Make sure you create a BTC wallet, name it appropriately, and load it with signet BTC.
+Make sure you create a BTC wallet, name it appropriately, and load it with enough signet BTC.

 ```bash
 [walletconfig]